 Making the Most of In-Person Opportunities

-Fun fact: 78% of successful career moves come from in-person connections.
-These interactions will help you understand company culture better and make your internship experience truly valuable!
+Seventy eight percent of successful career moves come from in person connections.
+These moments deepen culture understanding and make a social media internship experience truly valuable.

 Hybrid Models and What to Expect

-To crush it in a hybrid setup, you’ll need to:
+In a hybrid setup, you will need to:

 Learn freelance social media marketing